FAQ for Workshops with Felicia Forte

 Q: What medium do you use?

 A: 50/50 odorless mineral spirits and oil (I try different ones.. safflower, walnut, lavender- all artist grade).
-When I paint on the arches oil paper, I first wash it with this medium and a tiny bit of paint to tint to elongate the erasable period.
+When I paint on the arches oil paper, I first wash it with this medium and a tiny bit of paint to get rid of the white of the paper and extend the erasable period.

 Q: What easels do you use?